mariushart/adr/docs/glossary.md

   - Related to: Project Blindness, Architecture Governance

 - Scaled Agile
-  - A subversion of SCRUM and AGILE Values designed to remove protection of code developers and instead engage them in meetings with non-technical people.
+  - An attempt to merge SCRUM and AGILE Values with enterprise wide management.
+    - antipatterns include: ad hoc planning coming at odds with architecture goal architecture, developers being pooled into meetings about immature business goal with non-technical people.
+As well as waterfall planning witout analysis.
-  - Related to: Conways Law
+  - Related to: Conways Law, Agile Manifesto

 - SCRUM
-  - An effort to make up to 5 programmers collaborate on the same project in a self-organizing fashion, but often degrade into pointless standups and eating candy every two weeks.
+  - An effort to make approximately 5 developers collaborate on the same project in a self-organizing manner
-    - Can work if you have the luxury of having a SCRUM master with an understanding of development.
+    - Can work if you have the luxury of having a SCRUM master with an understanding of development that can shield the team from organizational noise and interruptions.
+    - antipatterns include: micromanagement, removal of self-organization, focus on management tooling and non-code-producing activities
-  - Related to: Conways Law
+  - Related to: Conways Law, Agile Manifesto

 - Business Owner
-  - A person put in charge of prioritizing a development teams products, that has neither deep business knowledge nor technical experience.
+  - A person with domain knowledge put in charge of prioritizing a development teams products.
-  - Related to: Conway Law
+  - Related to: Conway Law, Agile Manifesto

 - Agile Manifesto
   - The agile manifesto reads: